PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback Conv-input evidence implementation checkpoint

+The fallback runner now samples `fallback_conv_input_tensor_count` and merges a clamped `pruned_unused_tensors` delta with its unchanged singleton-Reshape and stale-Transpose counters.
+This captures both child owners' zero-rewrite cleanup without rerunning either owner or scanning the graph.

+`_fallback_conv_input_static_shape_stats` supplies the stable complete zero schema and receives the opt-in reconciliation result only under the unchanged stale-Transpose predicate.
+Singleton repair continues to update Conv output metadata directly, and cleanup-only pruning does not broaden the guard.
+The following mixed-Concat owner remains adjacent.

+Focused Conv-input, safety-fallback, and occurrence validation is `18 passed, 22 deselected`.
+The broader sequential indexed-owner, fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `480 passed in 27.81s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit `fallback_concat_layout_stats` and its guarded reconciliation.
+Confirm its counter and absence or presence of cleanup-only mutation before changing that boundary.
+Commit and push only; do not create or update a pull request.